nemec/nemec.github.io/_posts/2020-05-24-ebay-port-scanning.md

 ---
 layout: post
-title: Ebay is port scanning visitors to their website - and they aren't the only ones
+title: eBay is port scanning visitors to their website - and they aren't the only ones
 description: Websites are scanning for open ports on your PC to help fight fraud,
              but this data also flows into a massive, global tracking database.
 category: infosec